Monatric/odin-chess/README.md

 3. To make a move, the player must enter the origin and destination coordinates e.g. "e2e4"
 4. The game consists of a save and load feature.
 5. The game uses FEN to manage the states of the board, pieces, etc.
+6. The game follows the standard chess rules.

 ## Specific instructions